djeada/Linux-Notes/notes/file_system.md

 ### File names
 Unlike Windows, Linux distinguishes between upper and lower case letters in file names.
-That is, the file names "Test," "TEST," and "test" all refer to distinct files.
+That is, the file names "Test," "TEST," and "test" all refer to different files.

 ### Hidden files
 Hidden files have filenames that begin with “.” (period).
 These are generally system files that do not appear when you list the contents of a directory.

 ### Permissions
-Files are given "permissions" that specify who has access to them and what kind of access they have.
+Files are given `permissions` that specify who has access to them and what kind of access they have.
 The three most basic forms of access are read, write, and execute.
 You can read the content of a file (e.g., make your own copy) if you have read access.
 You can remove, edit, or replace files with write access.